-The Department of Planning and Environment receives an annual funding allocation for the program, with limited capacity to carry over funds to future financial years.
+The department receives an annual funding allocation for the program, with limited capacity to carry over funds to future financial years.
 Consequently, projects should be completed within 3 years of the grant offer.

 If the project is implementing an action in a CMP and is likely to extend beyond 3 years, the applicant is encouraged to consider staging the project.
 The Grants Management System will not allow you to apply for grants beyond a 3-year timeframe.

-While requests for variations to projects are available for planning grants and implementing actions in certified CMPs, it should be noted that projects which go beyond the approved time can impact funds for future rounds.
+While requests for variations to projects are available for planning grants and implementing actions in certified CMPs, it should be noted that projects that go beyond the approved time can impact funds for future rounds.